 alt + click on the one you want to keep.

-10. Finding every occurrences of a class
+10. Finding every class occurrences

-It is possible in PHPStorm to find every occurrences of a class name in a whole project.
+It is possible in PhpStorm to find every occurrences of a class name in a whole project.

 For that you have to simply select the name of the class and use the shortcut